fgadaleta/datascienceathome/_posts/2017-06-03-ethereum-how-the-internet-will-be.md

 comments: true
 type: post
 subtitle: Why blockchain technology will disrupt the world and how
+summary: "In the aftermath of the explosion of cryptocurrency Ethereum (from $65 to $100, then $150 and higher), I feel the urge of sharing my thoughts and trying to make sense of what is happening."
 ---

 In the aftermath of the explosion of cryptocurrency Ethereum (from $65 to $100, then $150 and higher), I feel the urge of sharing my thoughts and trying to make sense of what is happening.